jaayala/energy_edge_AI_dataset/README.md

 We provide two files.
 In 'ai_edge_dataset.csv', each value is the average of 150 images from COCO dataset.
 Moreover, we provide the per-image values in 'ai_edge_dataset_all.csv'.
 The details of the experiments and the software and hardware used can be found in the paper:

 Jose A. Ayala-Romero, A. Garcia-Saavedra, X. Costa-Perez, G. Iosifidis (2021).
 EdgeBOL: Automating Energy-savings for Mobile Edge AI.
-Submitted to ACM CoNEXT 2021.
+ACM CoNEXT 2021.